Sharon-B/Inside-Out/README.md

 # Project Summary

 Inside Out Garden Furniture is an e-commerce store where users can browse and purchase garden furniture items.
 Users can browse by category and search for specific items.
-A purchse can be made using a test card with the following details:
+Inside Out also has a blog where users can read articles to inspire their outdoor space and also handy tips for caring for their outdoor furniture.
+A comments section allows users to share their thoughts.
+A purchase can be made using a test card with the following details:

 * Card no: 4242 4242 4242 4242
 * Exp: Any future date